Published On: Nov 08 2012 11:41:49 AM ESTUpdated On: Apr 18 2015 02:43:05 PM EDT

 Sen. Ted Cruz officially announced his candidacy for the 2016 presidential race on March 23.

-On March 20, Donald Trump announced that he formed an exploratory committee to examine a possibly run for president in 2016.
+On March 20, Donald Trump announced that he formed an exploratory committee to examine a possible run for president in 2016.

 Chris Christie (Republican) -- The New Jersey governor turned down pleas to run in 2012.
 Blunt and sometimes partisan, he's worked effectively with a Democratic legislature and has been praised for his response to Superstorm Sandy.

 Joe Biden (Democrat) -- The vice presidency gives Biden an unrivaled platform to position himself for 2016, but his age (he would be 74 in 2016) and his penchant for the occasional indelicate remark may be big liabilities.

 Paul Ryan (Republican) -- Despite losing the 2012 election as Mitt Romney's running mate, Ryan kept his seat in the House of Representatives, and remains on the radar for running in 2016 as a top fiscal conservative.

 Cory Booker (Democrat) -- Newark's heroic mayor is a staple on cable news and the Sunday shows who has parlayed that exposure to build a national profile from the unlikely perch of a big-city mayor.
 Known for his accessibility and tireless campaigning, he holds degrees from Stanford, Oxford and Yale Law School.

 Jeb Bush (Republican) -- The former governor of Florida acted as Mitt Romney’s most powerful surrogate there toward the end of the 2012 race and has expressed regret that timing issues prevented him from making a run of his own at the Oval Office.